elaine-chen-brown/CS1320-final-project/README.md

 - password: thebrowndailynoser19

 #### 4/17
+- author page can load if author has no written articles
+- fixed custom author image loading on about page

+#### 4/17
 - fixed navbar display
 - added navbar to author portal
 - made portal styling more consistent